 To demonstrate that the topology is preserved during the simplification of the combinatorial map, the second experiment reduces a cube that completely encloses another object.
-Fig. 5 shows the initial and final combinatorial maps for this configuration.
+Fig. 4c shows the initial combinatorial map for this configuration.
+The two objects are reduced to a combinatorial map consisting of 16 darts defining 4 vertices, 5 edges, 3 faces and two volumes (see Fig. 4d).

 The outer cube enclosing the inner object is merged into 2 vertices connected by a single edge.
 These 2 vertices (vertex 17 and 26) connect to the background (vertex 28) and the inner object (vertex 14).
 In addition the edge between these 2 vertices defines a face that completely encloses the inner object (vertex 14) representing the inclusion relation of this object being inside the outer cube.